 • 1/4 teaspoon ground cinnamon, optional

-• 1 cup all-purpose white flour Note 2
+• 1 cup white all-purpose flour Note 2

 • 3/4 cup butterscotch chips, divided